Pccgeo-hub/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-In this project, I learned about sets and dictionaries in Python.
-I practiced using them with the lambda, map, filter, and reduce methods.
+In this project, I learnt about sets and dictionaries. it was practiced using lambda, map, filter, and reduce methods.